Health Resources and Services Administration (HRSA), HHS.

 In approving applications for the assignment of Corps members, the Secretary shall give priority to any such application that is made regarding the provision of primary health services to a HPSA with the greatest shortage.
-For the program year July 1, 2006-June 30, 2007, HPSAs of greatest shortage for determination of priority for assignment of Corps personnel will be defined as follows: (1) Primary care HPSAs with scores of 14 and above are authorized for the assignment of Corps members who are primary care physicians, family nurse practitioners (NPs) and physician assistants (PAs) participating in the Scholarship Program; (2) primary care HPSAs with scores of 12 and above are authorized for the assignment of Corps members who are CNMs participating in the Scholarship Program; (3) mental health HPSAs with scores of 19 and above are authorized for the assignment of Corps members who are psychiatrists participating in the Scholarship Program; (4) dental HPSAs with scores of 19 and above are authorized for the assignment of Corps members who are dentists participating in the Scholarship Program; and (5) HPSAs (appropriate to each discipline) with scores of 17 and above are authorized for priority assignment of Corps members who are participating in the Loan Repayment Program.
+For the program year July 1, 2007-June 30, 2008, HPSAs of greatest shortage for determination of priority for assignment of Corps personnel will be defined as follows: (1) Primary care HPSAs with scores of 14 and above are authorized for the assignment of Corps members who are primary care physicians, family nurse practitioners (NPs), physician assistants (PAs), or CNMs participating in the Scholarship Program; (2) mental health HPSAs with scores of 19 and above are authorized for the assignment of Corps members who are psychiatrists participating in the Scholarship Program; (3) dental HPSAs with scores of 18 and above are authorized for the assignment of Corps members who are dentists participating in the Scholarship Program; and (5) HPSAs (appropriate to each discipline) with scores of 17 and above are authorized for priority assignment of Corps members who are participating in the Loan Repayment Program.
 HPSAs with scores below 17 will be eligible to receive assignment of Corps personnel participating in the Loan Repayment Program only after assignments are made of those Corps members matching to those HPSAs receiving priority for placement of Corps members through the Loan Repayment Program (i.e., HPSAs scoring 17 or above).
 Placements made through the Loan Repayment Program in HPSAs with scores 16 or below will be made by decreasing HPSA score, and only to the extent that funding remains available.
 All sites on the list are eligible sites for individuals wishing to serve in an underserved area but who are not contractually obligated under the Scholarship or Loan Repayment Program.
 A listing of HPSAs and their scores is posted at http://hpsafind.hrsa.gov/.

 The number of new NHSC placements through the Scholarship and Loan Repayment Programs allowed at any one site are limited to the following:

-(a) Loan Repayment Program—no more than 2 physicians (MD or DO); and no more than a combined total of 2 NPs, PAs, or CNMs
+(a) Loan Repayment Program—no more than 2 allopathic (MD) or osteopathic (DO) physicians; and no more than a combined total of 2 NPs, PAs, or CNMs.

 Application Requests, Dates and Address

 The list of HPSAs and entities that are eligible to receive priority for the placement of Corps personnel may be updated periodically.
 Entities that no longer meet eligibility criteria, including HPSA score, will be removed from the priority listing.
-Entities interested in being added to the high priority list Start Printed Page 36350must submit an NHSC Recruitment and Retention Assistance Application to: National Health Service Corps, 5600 Fishers Lane, Room 8A-08, Rockville, MD 20857, fax 301-594-2721.
-These applications must be submitted on or before the deadline date of March 30, 2007.
+Entities interested in being added to the high priority list must submit an NHSC Recruitment and Retention Assistance Application to: National Health Service Corps, 5600 Fishers Lane, Room 8A-08, Rockville, MD 20857, fax 301-594-2721.
+These applications must be submitted on or before the deadline date of March 28, 2008.
 Applications submitted after this deadline date will be considered for placement on the priority placement list in the following program year.
 Any changes to this deadline will be posted on the NHSC Web site at http://nhsc.bhpr.hrsa.gov.

 Entities interested in receiving application materials may do so by calling the HRSA call center at 1-800-221-9393.
 They may also get information and download application materials from: http://nhsc.bhpr.hrsa.gov/applications/rraa.cfm.